 4) ADDRESS THE PROBLEM LATER

-When the student is calm, it’s time to approach him or her and talk in private.
+When the student is calm, it’s perfectly right to approach him or her and talk in private.
 Here, you can convey whatever consequence there is according to your rules or the school’s policy.
-Be consistent in applying rules but do it with a soft voice.
+Talk in a soft voice.
 Addressing the problem by talking about the attitude instead of attacking the student, conveys a touch of understanding.

-You will get a sense of fulfillment getting the student to speak up.
+You will feel a sense of fulfillment when you get the student to speak up.
 It’s even fulfilling to see the teenager come to class the next day well-behaved.
-One thing they will conclude here: that you as their teacher have handled things well.
+Your class will conclude that you as their teacher have handled things well.

-Generally, logical reasonings help lessen undesirable behaviors.
+Generally, logical reasoning lessens undesirable behaviors.
 Remaining courteous in the midst of hostility shows that you understand the student’s feelings.
 The more you respect a problem child’s right to be understood, the more you make him or her feel valued as an individual.

 5) TREAT THE STUDENT NICELY

-The way you make a disrespectful student feel may help figure out why he or she is being disrespectful.
-Remember, the main functions of misbehavior are Avoidance, Attention, Power or Control, and Habit.
-Chances are that disrespectful behavior is a habit that a student is used to at home or a plain quick reaction.
-They may just be trying to communicate.
+Remember, the main functions of misbehavior are avoidance, attention, power or control, and habit.
+Chances are, that the disrespectful behavior is a habit a student is used to at home or simply a plain quick reaction.
+They may just be trying to communicate but misunderstood.

-Your kind words and actions (even after the incident) prove that you’re not taking things personally.
-Your gesture teaches how to be respectful.
-When you incorporate a verbal, written, and modeling approach, you are teaching on the benefits of being respectful as well.
+Your kind words and actions (even after the incident) will prove that you’re not taking things personally.
+Your gesture portrays a good role model.
+When you incorporate a verbal, written, and modeling approach, you are teaching the benefits of being respectful as well.

 Perhaps you need to be more demonstrative in showing that you care.
 This can challenge the student to recognize and fix any harm he or she may have caused.